Kadu language: Geographical distribution

 The speakers of the Kadu language live in Banmauk, Indaw, and Pinlebu, which are three townships in the Katha District, Sagaing Region, Myanmar.
-Among these three, Banmauk has the largest Kadu population and Pinlebu has the smallest Kadu population.
+Among these three, Banmauk has the largest Kadu-speaking population and Pinlebu has the smallest Kadu-speaking population.
+Many Kadu speakers have shifted to Burmese or are bilingual in Burmese.

-There is low mutual intelligibility among the Kadu dialects.
+There is low mutual intelligibility among the Mawkhwin, Settaw, and Mawteik dialects of Kadu.
+Settaw and Mawteik share 95 to 98% mutual intelligibility, while Mawkhwin Kadu and other Kadu varieties share 91 to 93% lexical similarity.
+Kadu shares 84%–89% lexical similarity with Kanan.

 History

-The Kadu were the dominant ethnic group in the Chindwin River valley at the beginning of the early 2nd millennium A.D. until the Chin people and subsequently the Shan people migrated into the Chindwin Valley (Matisoff 2013:13).
+The Kadu were the dominant ethnic group in the Chindwin River valley at the beginning of the early 2nd millennium A.D. until the Chin people and subsequently the Shan people migrated into the Chindwin Valley.

 Phonology

 Vowels

 Kadu vowels consist of eight monophthongs and a diphthong /ai/.